martinmoserswiss/sails-api-authentication/README.md

 sails generate api token

 set migrate: 'safe' in config/models.js
-Create AuthenticationController
+Add action and attributes to Token model.
-Create apiAuth policy
+Create AuthenticationController add implementation Create apiAuth policy and add implementation
-Add policies to the config/policies.js file
+Create unauthorized response and add implementation Add policies to the config/policies.js file
 Add route to the config/routes.js file
 Add node-uuid to the dependencies in package.json file.

-run: npm imstall and then sails lift
+run: npm install and then sails lift

 send in postman a new post request to http://localhost:1337/user with json-body:
 {